alicelieutier/canvas_game_starter/README.md

 ← `style.css`: CSS files add styling rules to your content.

-← `script.js`: If you're feeling fancy you can add interactivity to your site with JavaScript.
+← `script.js`: Add interactivity to your site with JavaScript.

 ← `tidbits.js`: Some bits of code to reuse for your project.